VSU-CS-MCS/user-service/README.md

 ---

-## 1. The user installs the extension based on the recommendation of movies.
+User-service connects UX/UI and recommendation system.
-## 2. Sign in.
+## 1. Sign in.
     Fields required to fill in:
       - Name
       - Surname
       - e-mail
-## 3. Take a test to select recommendations.
-     - Questions(?)